davidgasquez/handbook/content/health.md

 # Health

 How you live affects how long you live.
 Most people could do better.
 Your health also impact your loved ones.
 Don't [maximize misery](https://www.youtube.com/watch?v=LO1mTELoj6o).
+Our bodies and minds are built to live in a tribe in 50,000BC, which leaves modern humans with a number of unfortunate traits (fixation with tribal-style social survival, attracted to energy dense food, ...).

 ## Fitness